- What can cause linkages to operate ineffectively on louver dampers?

 - How are shafts used on butterfly dampers?

 The butterfly damper's shaft plays a large part in its operation, as it intersects the linkage, bearing, packing, and blade.
 When inspecting the shaft, make sure to check that it is straight and operating smoothly.

 - What does proper care look like for the butterfly damper blades?

 Depending on the damper's environment, process, and age, blades can warp or bend over time.
 Proper care involves regularly checking the blade to ensure there is no warping or twisting, or buildup of debris that could prevent the blade from performing correctly.

 - Do butterfly dampers require any maintenance?

 Although Kelair dampers require minimal maintenance, there are aftermarket parts of the butterfly damper that should be kept in stock and checked regularly.
-For more information on maintenance, check out our Maintenance Checklists.

 - What types of seals can be used on a louver damper?

 The most common types of seals used within louver dampers include compression seals, metal seals, and jam seals.
 Jam seals, in particular, allow for thermal growth of the blade(s) and can minimize the accumulation of fly ash.